vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_2.md

   ;
 ```

 This rule contains all the possible `static-file` options.
-There aren't any options specific to `static-file`, so we only include `threaded_source_driver_option`, which is a standard option to include for all threaded source drivers (which `static-file` is).
+There aren't any options specific to `static-file`, so we only include `threaded_source_driver_option` and `threaded_fetcher_driver_option`, which are standard options to include for all threaded source drivers and threaded fetcher drivers, respectively (both of which `static-file` is).
 Implementing plugin-specific options and flags is covered in the parser section of this guide.
 ```
 source_static_file_option
   : threaded_source_driver_option